Today I’m sharing our Mindful Chef review. Never heard of Mindful Chef?

 I also really liked that virtually everything we needed is included and the recipes are fairly simple (we reviewed a Marley Spoon box last year and found you needed to have quite a few things in your cupboard, and the recipes we were sent were fairly involved).
 I’ve found the quality of the meat and the veg to be really good.

 Mindful Chef says its recipes should take no more than 30 minutes to prepare, and they are definitely simple enough for novice cooks to tackle.
 I can imagine using the service a couple of nights a week, and picking up recipes you can recreate independently.
 Mindful Chef is a great way to introduce yourself to new dinner ideas if you tend to fall into a routine (which we definitely do).

 Cost wise, two meals for two people costs around £25.
 To me, this is where you’re either a person who ‘gets’ recipe boxes or you aren’t.
 Remember you can save £10 on two boxes using the link below:

 If you can cook, and have a full store cupboard, then you can probably replicate these dishes yourself at a fraction of the cost.
 But if you’re like me, with almost no time or talent for cookery, then having someone send you JUST the right ingredients with some idiot-proof instructions – well, it feels like a fair price to pay.
 And I like that there’s no waste or leftover jar of this or that seasoning that you’ll throw away in six years when you realise it’s massively out of date.

-I wasn’t impressed with the quality of the vegetables we were sent.
+I was fairly impressed with the quality of the vegetables we were sent.
 We did have one poor result, but luckily I had tomatoes and peppers to hand and could plug the gap.
-Having said that, these things happen and we’ve used Mindful Chef many times without any issues.
+Having said that, these things happen and we’ve used Mindful Chef many times since then without any issues.